hachteja/GetDPC/README.rst

 In addition to the plugin, all functions are included in an external library which can be imported directly into iPython Notebooks for more intensive analyses.
 A demo notebook is also included to guide users through a successful DPC analysis of a 4D-STEM dataset.

+If you found this Plugin to be helpful and it led to a publication please cite our paper: J.A.
+Hachtel, J.C.
+Idrobo, and M. Chi, *Adv.
+Struct.
+Chem.
+Imag.* **4** (2018)

 Usage Instructions (Nion Swift)
 -------------------------------